Pfeiffer Syndrome is a rare 7 syndrome that is said to affect 1 in 100,000 people in the world.

 - Syndactyly (webbing) may occur between the second and third fingers and toes.
 Unusually short fingers and toes (brachydactyly) can be present.

-The functional problems that accompany the Pfeiffer syndrome are multiple, very seriously and include:
+The functional problems that accompany the Pfeiffer syndrome are multiple, very serious and include:

 - Shortness of breath